ayonli/ngrpc/README.md

 doesn't restart the process, all context stores in the global scope are still available.
 Hot-reloading is much faster than restarting the whole program, the clients will experience 0-downtime of our services.

+It's important to point out, though, that the hot-reloading model this package uses only supports services and their dependencies, any other code, for example, the change of the entry file, will not join the reloading process and cannot be hot-reloaded, if such changes are made, a full restart is needed for the new code to run.

+**Why not auto-reload when the file is changed?**

+gRPC uses the `.proto` file for definition and the `.ts` file for implementation, it's hard to keep track on both files at the same time.
+If reload immediately after a file is changed, there may be inconsistency between the two files and causing program failure.
+So this package provides the `reload` command that allows us to manually reload the app when we're done with our changes.

 ### NOTE: The CLI tool is not a replacement of PM2